JohnMops/DevOps/README.md

 1. Deploy ArgoCD into the cluster
 2. Deploy your application config file
 3. Review the ArgoCD UI to examine the pipeline
-4. Added a helm chart sync demo for metrics-server in /helm folder with instructionsgit
+4. Added a helm chart sync demo for metrics-server in /helm folder with instructions